 Welcome to Creatiq’s Blog, The WokePreneur, a space to explore new perspectives for the change-makers of the future.
-In this series we question the current status quo, and explore how we can co-create a prosperous Super-Society through purpose-driven innovation.
+In this inaugural series we call Quest, we question the current status quo, and explore how we can co-create a prosperous Super-Society through purpose-driven innovation.
 Venture with us as we explore the possibilities of a New Earth paradigm.

 I’m excited to be in touch with you because all of this is a long-time coming.
 The reason why I’m writing directly to you is because you are an entrepreneur (or an aspiring one) and not just any — you’re a conscious entrepreneur, one that is more aware than others – a change-maker.
 You know the world can be a better place, you want to make an impact and some meaningful change, and that’s why this series is for you.